Curved Page Divider

 As with any family, child, or individual, healthcare costs will be a concern regarding the financial impact on a family or child's welfare.

 There are also physical and mental requirements to be licensed as an eligible foster parent.
-While those requirements are not readily available, you need space in your home and your heart to foster children.
+While those requirements are not readily available, you need space in your home and a willingness in your heart to foster children.
 While these may not fall directly under "healthcare costs" for you personally, there are some exceptions.

 So how might this have a financial implication?
 The foster parents may be asked to provide medical histories and submit to physical and other fitness tests before being approved.